timklge/karoo-spintunes/README.md

 This extension for Karoo devices adds a graphical data field with Spotify music controls that can be added to data pages.

-Compatible with Karoo 2 and Karoo 3 devices.
+Compatible with Karoo 3 devices.

 ![Player](player.png)
 ![Playlists](playlists.png)